Should You Use Personality Testing in the Workplace?

 As more organizations prioritize the employee experience, they are giving more consideration to cultural fit and tailoring the workplace for individual preferences.
 In fact, 88 percent of Fortune 500 companies have used the Myers-Briggs Type Indicator (MBTI) to better understand their employees, according to CPP, the publisher of the Myers-Briggs test.

-However, before you administer a company-wide personality assessment, consider the legal ramifications and the pros and cons.
+However, before you administer a company-wide personality testing, consider the legal ramifications and the pros and cons.

 Why Personality Testing Isn’t Ideal for Hiring